Laxative abuse — Any side effects?

-Your concern for your friend is understandable.
-Using laxatives to try to control weight and/or using laxatives for an extended period of time is commonly associated with eating disorders and may lead to very negative health consequences.
+Your friend is very fortunate to have a friend like you who cares about her so much.
+It is true that using laxatives to try to control weight and/or using laxatives for an extended period of time is commonly associated with eating disorders and may lead to very negative health consequences.

 Laxatives are not designed for weight loss and can cause serious, sometimes irreversible, damage.
 Some people mistakenly believe that laxatives can force food through the body and out before all the calories and nutrients are absorbed.
 Laxatives actually work by causing water to be drawn into the large intestine to bulk up the stool and stimulate the muscle of the large intestine to contract and expel its contents.
 By the time the food residue reaches the large intestine most of the calories and energy have already been absorbed by the small intestine.
 Abusing laxatives may also slow down a person's metabolism and may prevent the absorption of some nutrients, potentially leading to nutritional deficiencies.
 Therefore, weight loss associated with laxative use is "water weight," and is only temporary.
 The weight is regained as soon as the person re-hydrates.
 Laxatives do not contribute to sustained weight loss and are not recommended to be used for controlling weight.